 “What is there to do in Banff in winter” is a question I get asked a lot.
-There may actually be MORE things to do in Banff in winter than in summer.
+There may actually be MORE things to do in Banff in the winter months than in summer.
 There are activities galore for all ages and abilities and it is absolutely worth visiting Banff in winter.
-So be sure to add the ideas to your travel bucket list.
+Here are just some of the main attractions I enjoy so be sure to add these ideas to your travel bucket list.

 Go Skiing – at 3 different resorts